-Keagan oversees Cycle Toronto’s programs, rides, and educational work.
-She also manages our outreach, community partnerships, strategic planning, & operations.
+Keagan currently oversees Cycle Toronto’s advocacy, programs, and operations.
+She was the second permanent employee at Cycle Toronto when she joined the organization in January 2013.
+Since that time, Keagan has managed a large portfolio of programs and has played a pivotal role in everything from advocacy strategist, to growing & professionalizing our ride services, encouragement programs and educational offerings, to HR &, staff management.
 Her love of sustainability and governance was nurtured in her time obtaining an Environment & Resource Studies degree from the University of Waterloo.
 Her interest in transportation planning as a tool to transform cities was sparked as a Program Manager at Smart Commute and as a member of the Toronto Centre for Active Transportation steering committee.
 Keagan rides her bike year-round.
 She's passionate about reshaping public space as a means of civic engagement and social justice.

 Mark manages memberships and fundraising at Cycle Toronto.
 Before joining Cycle Toronto, he worked at Cycle Solutions, and held internships at the City of Toronto and the Canadian Rights Action Foundation.
 Past projects include developing a strategic active transportation plan for the Toronto Centre for Active Transportation (TCAT) and the Toronto Cycling Think & Do Tank, as well as a process evaluation for the Daniel’s Centre for Learning in Regent Park.
 Any spare moments between work and school consist of bike rides, rock climbing, and the occasional shift at Bike Sauce.
 Mark holds a Masters Degree in Urban and Regional Planning from Ryerson University.